cisco/mindmeld/source/userguide/active_learning.rst

     mindmeld active_learning --select --app-path "<PATH>/app_name/" --output_folder '<PATH>' --unlabeled_logs_path "<PATH>/logs.txt"

-Also, if your log data is labelled and included in your MindMeld application you can specify the pattern for your log data using the following flag:
+Also, if your log data is labeled and included in your MindMeld application you can specify the pattern for your log data using the following flag:

 .. code-block:: console